The Emerald Triangle

 Off-the-beaten-track Thailand, Laos and Cambodia tour

-Journey by train from the capital Bangkok to the northeastern region of Thailand, known as I-san, where we’ll visit the fabulous Angkor-period temples of Phnom Rung atop an extinct volcano and charming Muang Tham surrounded by lily ponds.
+Journey by night sleeper train from the vibrant capital Bangkok to the northeastern region of Thailand, known as I-san, where we’ll visit the fabulous and beautifully preserved Angkor-period temples of Phnom Rung atop an extinct volcano and charming Muang Tham surrounded by lily ponds.

 From here, we’ll continue, via the picturesque Mekong-side town of Khong Jiam and the enigmatic, neolithic rock carvings spectacular Pha Taem National Park, into southern Laos.
-Discover the Boloven Plateau and World Heritage Wat Phu, before heading south to the stunning ‘Four Thousand Islands’, where the Mekong cascades into Cambodia over a series of stunning falls.
+Discover the Boloven Plateau and World Heritage site of Wat Phu, before heading south to the stunning ‘Four Thousand Islands’, where the Mekong cascades into Cambodia over a series of stunning falls.
 (Known as Khone Phapaeng these are some of the world’s largest, yet least known.)

-Note that, as your tour finishes at Siem Reap International Airport, those with a few more days to spare, you can extend your tour to discover, or re-visit, the fabulous jungle temples of Angkor.
+Note that, as your tour finishes at Siem Reap International Airport, those with a few more days to spare can extend your Emerald Triangle tour to discover, or re-visit, the fabulous jungle temples of Angkor.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

 Arrival in Bangkok and check-in to a downtown hotel in the City’s lively Banglamphu district.
 Afternoon to relax, recover from your jet-lag by the pool or explore the area, street-life and local markets before a welcome, local-style dinner.

 Overnight: Bangkok Transport: Walk, Meals: D,

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference!
 Bangkok by public transport; riverboat, skytrain, tuk-tuk and canal boat with stop-offs to take in Wat Pho, the Grand Palace and Wat Phra Keow – the Temple of the Emerald Buddha.
 (Note, alternatives can be arranged for those who have already visited Bangkok).
 In the evening we’ll board the sleeper train for Surin.